Keeping safe

 Emollient creams are moisturisers that can be used to prevent or treat dry skin conditions like:

 They come in a variety of forms, like creams, lotions or gels.
 All cover the skin with a protective film to reduce water loss.
-They can be very flammable, so are a fire safety concern, especially when used by people who spend extended periods in a bed or armchair due to illness or impaired mobility.
+They are highly flammable and pose a fire risk, especially for people who spend long periods in bed or an armchair due to illness or limited mobility

 It's important to be aware of the fire safety risks if you or a person you care for needs moisturising creams.